lightning/bolts/05-onchain.md

 ## Rationale

-Spending the to-self output avoids having to remember the complicated witness script associated with that particular channel for later spending.
+Spending the `to_local` output avoids having to remember the complicated witness script associated with that particular channel for later spending.